evelasco93/javascript-rpg/README.md

 3) Enjoy repelling your first dragon!

-*** Feel free to use the code as needed, this was based off this project: https://replit.com/@BeauCarnes/JavaScript-RPG-Starter#index.html ***
+Feel free to use the code as needed, this was based off of this project: https://replit.com/@BeauCarnes/JavaScript-RPG-Starter#index.html

-All credit goes to the original creator of the base files
+<> All credit goes to the original creator of the base files <>